Car Owner Check.

 How many previous owners should a car have?

 There is no fixed number.
 The better question is how many owners the car has had relative to its age.
 A ten-year-old hatchback with three or four keepers is normal.
 A two-year-old on its third keeper is worth questioning.
+Newer cars that change hands quickly often do so because something has not lived up to expectations.
+If you are wondering how many owners a car has had, run the check before you commit.

-Registered keeper vs legal owner
+Registered keeper vs legal owner.

 The registered keeper is on the V5C and is responsible for tax and penalties.
 The legal owner is whoever has paid for the car or holds a financial interest.

-What else your Carpeep report covers
+What else your Carpeep report covers.

 Owner history is one part of the report.
-Every check returns the keeper data above together with the checks below, in a single £15 full car history check.
+Every check returns the keeper data above together with the checks below, in a single full car history check.

 Finance